 Smoking, Dabbing, Vaping: This option can provide you the greatest bioavailability and fastest relief although the effects may be shorter lasting than other ingestion methods.

 Sublingually means taking underneath the tongue.
 This method sends CBD oil into the bloodstream through cannabinoid receptors on the salivary glands.
 This method of ingested is understood to be highly effective.
 Any cannabis product that is absorbed through the membranes of the mouth, like a dropper of oil or candy that is sucked, is called a sublingual product.
 This ingestion method leads to a faster efficacy than processing CBD through the digestive system.

 3. Topical CBD:

 CBD topicals work best for surface-level relief of localized aches and pains.
 Topical cannabinoid products are helpful for the properties of the compounds that help with inflammation, fighting pain, and as antioxidants at or near the sight of application.
 Cannabinoids can’t penetrate deeply enough through the skin to be efficiently absorbed into the bloodstream therefore making them safe for use by all.

 Through infused edibles and beverages or capsules, CBD can be taken orally.
 This method requires the digestive tract to help metabolize and absorb the CBD to make it available.

 Scientists have coined the synergistic action of the many compounds present in the Cannabis plant as the Entourage Effect.
 The Entourage Effect highlights the medicinal efficacy of a whole plant as greater than the sum of its parts.

-This is why we offer solventless, completely Full Spectrum CBD at Family Tree that includes the entire range of cannabinoids in the plant.
+This is why we offer solventless, completely Full Spectrum CBD at Family Tree that includes the entire range of cannabinoids and terpenes in the plant.

 When researchers study CBD (a compound found in the Cannabis plant called Cannabidiol), it’s analyzed mostly as a single molecule, extracted in biochemical labs.
 This research does not include study of whole plant extractions, which contain more than 400 trace compounds including CBD and THC.
 There are huge variations among strains based on the terpenes (aromatic qualities), flavonoids (flavor qualities), and cannabinoids contained within the plant.